Priyanshu368/PERSONALISED-WORKOUT-PLANNER/README.md

 Many people struggle to stay fit because they don’t have a personal trainer or a workout plan that fits their needs.
 Hiring a coach is expensive, and most online workout plans are too general.

-This project, AI-Powered Fitness Coach, solves this problem by using AI (OpenAI), Python, Streamlit, and LangChain to:
+This project, AI-Powered Fitness Coach, solves this problem by using AI (GEMINI), Python, Streamlit, and LangChain to:
 - Create personalized workout plans based on user details (age, weight, fitness level, goals).
 - Provide AI-powered coaching with real-time advice and fitness tips.
 - Let users chat with an AI fitness coach to ask workout-related questions.